shadowmoose/pdf-smudge-remover/README.md

 Fret no more!
 The PDF Smudge Remover is here to help you clean up your PDFs with ease.

 For any documents with unsightly overlays, this tool will attempt to read the text behind them.
-Simply select every PDF you'd like to process in a batch, and let the tool produce an archive of the cleaned text.
+Simply select every PDF you'd like to process in a batch, and let the tool produce an archive of the cleaned text files.
 It may not be perfect, but hey - it's better than copying and pasting.

 This tool is entirely web-based and local, meaning your documents never leave your computer.